 Shipwreck Sandwich Harbour Excursion - Full Day

-Experience a piece of Namibia's central scenic coastline exposed to the stormy South Atlantic Ocean claiming numerous ships over past centuries.
+Experience a piece of Namibia's central Skeleton Coast exposed to the stormy South Atlantic Ocean claiming numerous ships over past centuries.
 Combine the scenic beauty and wildlife of the Kuiseb Delta and Sandwich Harbour, as we explore further South along the coastline to an area where the Namibian coast claimed another victim, the Shawnee, a transport tug that ran aground in foul weather on 16 February 1976 about 15 miles north of Conception Bay.

-This one-day excursion is designed for those interested in viewing the rugged beauty of the Namibian coastal landscape and dreams of seeing an actual shipwreck stuck high-up on a beach in one of the world's most isolated places.
+This one-day excursion is designed for those interested in experiencing the rugged beauty of the Namibian coastal landscape and dreams of seeing an actual shipwreck stuck high-up on a beach in one of the world's most isolated places.

 If our vehicles cannot drive all along the beach to get to Sandwich Harbour because of high tide, we will get a chance to see the lagoon area from one of our many beautiful lookout spots and will have the time to walk and explore.
 We have lots of time to stop along the way for photography.